Trailing Slash for Google AdWords

-As you may be aware, WordPress will automatically redirect a URL with no trailing slash to a URL with a trailing slash.
+By default, WordPress will automatically redirect a URL with no trailing slash to a URL with a trailing slash.
 You can see this by running the following curl statement:

-You will notice that the curl statement returns a 301 and redirects the user to the same page but with a trailing slash.
+301 Moved Permanently and redirects the user to the same page but this time includes a trailing slash.

-If you return a 200 response code (by making sure the trailing slash is in place when a user clicks the link), the gclid query string can be used.
-This will allow for varnish to cache the data while allowing your marketing data to remain current.
+200 Success response code by making sure the trailing slash is in place when a user clicks the link, the gclid query string can be used.
+This will allows our servers to cache pages while also allowing your marketing data to remain current.

 The good new is that WordPress adds trailing slashes by default.
 If you’re having issues with your Google Adwords and trailing slashes missing, you may need to employ a plugin to help ensure the trailing slash is present.